 Tuxedo Cocktail No 1 - you could expect the No 1 to be the original, but one should interpret the name as the first variation of the original.

 Tuxedo Cocktail No 2 - this is another twist on the original from Savoy Cocktail Book.
 Instead of sweet Gin, it asked for dry Gin, as this had become more fashionable.
-The remaining ingredients stay the same.
+The remaining ingredients stayed the same.

 Tuxedo Cocktail No 3 - The No 3 variation probably is even older than the first or the second.
 And it is the first that actually adds an element as it requires an extra dash of Sherry.